nkbarjona-rgb/9berylliumcs3/q1/classObjectUML.md

 ## Class Name:
 Eyeglassess
 ## Class Description:
-All eyeglasses come in a wide variety of shapes, sizes, and frame types to match your unique style and face structure.
-Additionally, they feature custom prescription lenses, or "grades," which are specially crafted to correct your specific vision needs and give you perfect clarity.
+All eyeglasses come in a wide variety of shapes, sizes, and frame types to match your style and face.
+Additionally, they feature custom prescription lenses, which are numerically sorted trough "grades," these lens are specially crafted to correct your specific vision needs and give you perfect clarity.

 ## Properties:
 | Property | Data Type | Description |